mopga/taiko-web-fork/config/README.md

 The scanner coordinates across multiple workers by taking a Redis lock with the key `taiko:scanner:leader`.
 Only the leader process triggers cache invalidation and starts the filesystem watcher.
-If Redis is not configured or a compatible client is not provided, leader election is effectively disabled and the watcher stays offline.
-Enable Redis in production deployments that require the live watcher.
+If Redis is not configured or a compatible client is not provided, there is no leader – scans still run, but `has_leader_lock()` always reports `False` and the watcher never starts.
+Enable Redis in production deployments that require the live watcher and cross-process leadership.